 - Add chocolate sauce, sprinkles, chocolate shavings — whatever feels good!

-- Stick a straw in it and drink up.
+- Stick a straw in it and

 Variations and substitutions